-We’ve researched the best worm compost bins to find the most efficient, easiest to use and best designed composters currently on the market.
+We’ve researched the best worm composters to find the most efficient, easiest to use and best designed bins on the market.

 Hungry Bin Continuous Flow-Through Vermicomposter

-The most expensive but the sturdiest & best worm bin overall
+The most expensive but the sturdiest & best worm composter overall

 This innovative continuous flow-through worm composter from New Zealand company Hungry Bin takes all the hassle out of collecting and harvesting your worm castings.